This guideline provides information relating to the responsibilities of reporting marine pollution.

 In addition to the environmental risks associated with marine pollution, there is a potential for risk to the community that includes:

-• The health risks associated with potentially poisons substances; and
+• The health risks associated with potentially poisons substances

 • The potential threat of fire or explosion.

 If marine pollution is identified, patrol members should firstly ascertain if there is any risk to the community.
-If so, separate the public from the hazard.
+If so, separate the hazard from the public.
 Once safety of the public has been assured, the incident should be reported to the appropriate authority, agency or land manager.

 CLOSING THE BEACH DUE TO MARINE POLLUTION: